 I hadn’t even arrived in Dhigurah yet.
 My flight to Maamigili, where I would transfer by boat to the atoll island of Dhigurah was late that night.
-But Day 0 of my volunteering stint in the Maldives was marked with news of a dead whale shark that washed over a reef near Malé.
+But Day 0 of my volunteering stint in the Maldives was already marked with news of a dead whale shark that had washed over a reef near Malé.

 No, no, this was a good thing!
 At least, as far as whale shark research is concerned.

 - Dead Whale Shark!
 Come Quick!

 - What are you waiting for?
 Jump in!

 - Conservation volunteering is always local